 Read more about the legendary daredevils (& pets) who traveled over Niagara Falls on tightropes, in barrels & in their own contraptions.
 Visit Niagara Falls.

 Niagara Falls has attracted daredevils from around the world for centuries.
 The pure danger of the 200-foot drop and rushing water cascading at 32 feet per second, with 280 tons of force, are just a few of the reasons why many stunters have flocked to this destination to perform death-defying stunts.
-Throughout the years hundreds of daredevils have made history while attempting to take on this Wonder of the World Meet some of Niagara’s most famous daredevils.
+Throughout the years hundreds of daredevils have made history while attempting to take on this natural wonder.
+Meet some of Niagara’s most famous daredevils.

 Jean François Gravelet-Blondin - June 30, 1859